Payments

 Use today's date, or choose the date when the customer actually paid.

-Click Mark as paid.
+Click Mark as paid to save.

 What success looks like